biopython/biopython.github.io/wiki/The_Biopython_Structural_Bioinformatics_FAQ.md

 #### Can I write mmCIF files?

-No, and I also don't have plans to add that functionality soon (or ever
-- I don't need it at all, and it's a lot of work, plus no-one has ever asked for it).
+No, and I also don't have plans to add that functionality soon (or ever—I don't need it at all, and it's a lot of work, plus no-one has ever asked for it).
 People who want to add this can contact me.

 ### The Structure Object